 I'm almost 33 and have darkish circles and a few small eye creases.
 My eyes also tend to be puffy in the mornings.
-I spent a month using Elizabeth Dehn for One Love Organics Vitamin E Eye Balm ($48 in the shop), a product that advertises vitamin E and pomegranate oils among other organic oils and herbal ingredients to hydrate, lift, and plump.
+I spent a month using Elizabeth Dehn for One Love Organics Vitamin E Eye Balm ($48), a product that advertises vitamin E and pomegranate oils among other organic oils and herbal ingredients to hydrate, lift, and plump.

 The directions state to use one's ring finger to gently press the product around the eye area.
 It should be applied sparingly in the morning to brighten and depuff, and liberally in the evening as a restorative treatment.

 The Vitamin E Eye Balm comes in a small dark brown bottle with a simple white lid and label.
 It looks rather 'medicinal' and simple, but I love it.
 I would love to display such jars on my bathroom cabinet.
 Inside is a yellowish colored balm.
 It smells "herb-y" which isn't bad — I'm guessing it's the fennel.
 I have not seen an eye product like this; it looks more like a standard lip balm.
 Because the product's texture is so thick and hard, it really needs to be warmed before dabbing it onto the eye area so the skin isn't pulled as it's applied.